meteor/guide/content/using-packages.md

 import 'npm-package-name/stylesheets/styles.css';
 ```

-> When importing CSS from a JavaScript file the CSS is not bundled with the rest of the CSS processed with the Meteor Build tool, but instead is put in your app's <head> tag insided <style>...</style> after the main concatenated CSS file.
+> When importing CSS from a JavaScript file that CSS is not bundled with the rest of the CSS processed with the Meteor Build tool, but instead is put in your app's `<head>` tag inside `<style>...</style>` after the main concatenated CSS file.

 <h3 id="npm-shrinkwrap">npm shrinkwrap</h3>